 Culture of Solidarity Fund

-Fifth round: Cultural grant for regional transformation
+COS round 5 (2021): Culture of Solidarity - Cultural grant for regional transformation

 While acknowledging its historically specific position, Eastern Germany is a prime example of a region that has proven its resilience, flexibility and capacity to innovate in the face of radically transformative challenges, accumulating a wealth of practical experience and skills that would benefit all Europeans at this critical moment, but in particular, those regions similarly affected by systemic transformations.
-The Eastern German experience–its successes, failures, and challenges–could serve as their rallying point for culturally engaging with each other in a spirit of transnational solidarity and hands-on collaboration.
+The Eastern German experience – its successes, failures, and challenges -could serve as their rallying point for culturally engaging with each other in a spirit of transnational solidarity and hands-on collaboration.

 Europe needs a shared public space where a culture of solidarity can be practiced.
-It is there where the ongoing infodemic can be combated.
+It is there where the ongoing infodemic can be combatted.
 Visit SHARE under our programmes to read more about the European Cultural Foundation’s work on the development of a European public space.

-Meet our round four infodemic call grantees
+Meet our fourth round grantees

 PublicSpaces: Librecast - Facilitating Sovereign Media Distribution Across EuropeRead full summary.